luapower/website/www/md/cosmin.md

 (I also worked in a php farm for one month).

-My last punching-card job was at [SellerEngine](http://sellerengine.com/) where I developed products for large amazon sellers.
+My last punching-card job was at [SellerEngine](http://sellerengine.com/) where I developed products for large Amazon sellers.

 I currently live in Bucharest, and work as a freelancer.